This article was updated on 8 May 2019 to reflect changes to the DBS Multiplier Account.

 How The Interest Rate Is Calculated

-The more transactions you make does not necessarily equate to a higher interest rate (as you will see below), making transactions in 2 different categories gets you the same interest rate as making transactions in 4 different categories – unless having more transactions add up significantly to bump you into the next tier under “Total eligible transactions per month”.
+However, the more transactions your make does not necessarily equate to a higher interest rate as making transactions in 3 different categories gets you the same interest rate as making transactions in 4 different categories – unless having more transactions add up significantly to bump you into the next tier under “Total eligible transactions per month”.

 The interest rate is applied to the average daily balance in your DBS Multiplier account.
 This means that you should try to keep as much money as possible in your DBS Multiplier account to earn more in interest.
 Since this interest rate is applied to end-day balance, this also means that you should try your best to transfer your funds into your DBS Multiplier account as early as possible.